-It used to be that if somebody needed to get access to your Godaddy, Network Solutions or Namecheap account, you’d simply hand over your credentials.
-But now with two-factor authentication, that method becomes an act of coordinating codes in the right amount of time.
+It used to be that if somebody needed to get access to your GoDaddy, Network Solutions, or Namecheap account, you’d simply hand over your credentials.
+But now with two-factor authentication, that method becomes an act of coordinating codes in the right amount of time, especially when making DNS updates.
 And quite frankly, it’s not very secure or efficient.

 Today, many registrars (the company that you buy a domain name through) provide a method to share access with somebody technical.
 This is the Creare Web Solutions preferred way of receiving access to somebody else’s account.
+In the process of managing your account, DNS updates can often be necessary to ensure your domain is connected to the right services.
 Here are some reasons why:

 How to Deploy Shared Access To a User